Alleged plagiarism or academic dishonesty: What happens now?

 If a unit of study coordinator suspects academic dishonesty or plagiarism, they will advise the Faculty’s Academic Honesty Coordinator of their concerns.
 If the Academic Honesty Coordinator is concerned that a student may have committed academic dishonesty or plagiarism, they will contact the student via their University of Sydney email account.

 The Academic Honesty Coordinator will clearly explain their concerns about the student’s work and will advise the student of the type of misconduct that is alleged.
-The Academic Honesty Coordinator will request the student to attend a meeting where they will have an opportunity to respond to the allegation, and address any concerns that may have been raised.
+The Academic Honesty Coordinator will will also offer the student an opportunity to respond to the allegation and address any concerns that may have been raised, either at a meeting or in writing.

-Step 1 - Being advised of allegation & being asked to attend a meeting
+Step 1 - Being advised of allegation & being asked for your response

 You will be emailed a letter explaining the concerns about your work.
 The letter will include the following information: